 San Francisco Landmarks – The Icons

-Cable Cars – San Francisco is home to the world’s last permanently-operational, manually-operated cable car system, and no visit to San Francisco is complete without taking a ride on a clanging cable car.
+Cable Cars – San Francisco is home to the world’s last permanently-operational, manually-operated cable car system, and no visit to San Francisco is complete without taking a ride.
 Operating as part of The City’s “Muni” (San Francisco Municipal Railway) system, there are three cable car lines: (1) Powell-Hyde is the most scenic, offering magnificent panoramic views of The City and bay; it begins at Aquatic Park and ends up a bit past Union Square at Powell & Market; (2) Powell-Mason runs over Nob Hill and turns around in Fisherman’s Wharf; this is the line you want if you’re headed for North Beach, Chinatown or the Cable Car Museum; and (3) the California line runs from California & Market in the Financial District to Van Ness Avenue. (sfcablecar.com)

 Coit Tower, North Beach – Atop Telegraph Hill, this curious 210-foot structure offers magnificent views of The City (especially at sunset) and includes a mural created as part of Roosevelt’s Federal Art Project that wraps around the ground floor’s circular walls and depicts the effects of the Depression on the Bay Area.
+You can sample some of the Coit Tower artwork here — as well as many others in other areas of The City — and even download an iPhone app to help you learn about these unique San Francisco public art installations.

-Ferry Building Marketplace, The Embarcadero – This is a terminal for ferries that travel across the San Francisco Bay and a shopping center.
 It was built in 1898 and survived both the 1906 and the 1989 earthquakes with minimal damage.
 Until the completion of the Bay Bridge and Golden Gate Bridge in the 1930s, it was the second busiest transit terminal in the world, second only to London’s Charing Cross Station.
 In 2004, the building was renovated and now serves as an upscale gourmet marketplace and office building in addition to its ferry terminal duties.
-San Francisco’s largest farmers market is held there on weekends and Friday nights.
+San Francisco’s largest farmer’s market is held there on Tuesdays and Thursdays from 10:00am to 2:00pm and on Saturdays from 8:00am to 2:00pm.

 Fisherman’s Wharf and Aquatic Park Historic Landmark District – While this area might now be more aptly described as “a San Francisco tourist attraction” rather than a landmark, its history dates back to the Gold Rush when Italian immigrant fishermen based their fishing fleets here.
-In addition to housing a couple of the more “light-hearted entries on this list of San Francisco museums (specifically, Musée Mécanique and Ripley’s Believe It or Not), the area still celebrates its nautical history at the nearby San Francisco Maritime National Historical Park, where you’ll find the Maritime Museum (a late-Art Deco building with incredible WPA Project murals that were recently restored – click here for Maritime Museum photos and hours of operation) and the Hyde Street Pier (where an impressive fleet of historic vessels are moored).
+In addition to housing a couple of the more “light-hearted” entries on this list of San Francisco museums (specifically, Musée Mécanique and Ripley’s Believe It or Not), the area still celebrates its nautical history at the nearby San Francisco Maritime National Historical Park, where you’ll find the Maritime Museum (a late-Art Deco building with incredible WPA Project murals that were recently restored — click here for Maritime Museum photos and hours of operation) and the Hyde Street Pier (where an impressive fleet of historic vessels are moored).

 Fort Baker – The gateway to the Marin Headlands and other Bay Area national parklands, Fort Baker is surrounded by more than 75,500 acres of open space and offers easy access to beaches, mountains, trails, and historic sites.
 In 2008, Fort Baker became a first-class destination for renewal and discovery, thanks to a unique partnership of private, public and nonprofit organizations (the National Park Service, the Golden Gate National Parks Conservancy and Fort Baker Retreat Group LLC).
 The property features a hands-on children’s museum and learning center (the Bay Area Discovery Museum), a first-class lodge (Cavallo Point), an institution dedicated to dialog and action on global environmental issues (the Institute at the Golden Gate) as well as a very active U.S. Coast Guard station and a small yacht harbor. (fortbaker.net)